enthought/enaml/docs/source/tech_ref/enaml_file.rst

     ``align(variable, *items)``
         Align the given string variable name on each of the specified items.

+    ``grid(*rows, **config)``
+        A function which takes a variable number of iterable rows and arranges the items in a grid according to the configuration parameters.

 By using appropriate combinations of these objects you can specify complex layouts quickly and clearly.